Hindman's finite sums theorem and its application to topologizations of algebras: Finite sums and topologizations

-\begin{rmrk} Here is the only place in the proof using the assumption that the groups $(K,0,+)$ in polyrings are Abelian.
-Recall, however, that the Zariski topology of non-Abelian groups can be discrete; thus the assumption is essential. \end{rmrk}
+\begin{rmrk} Lemma~\ref{lmm: almost endo} (more precisely, that part of its proof that passes from $F_0(\vec x)$ and $F_1(\vec x)$ to $F_0(\vec x)+F_1(\vec x)$) is the only place in the whole proof of the Main Theorem using the assumption that the groups $(K,0,-,+)$ in polyrings are Abelian.
+Recall, however, that the Zariski topology of non-Abelian groups can be discrete; therefore, the assumption is essential.
+On the other hand, if an $\Omega$-group satisfies this lemma (or rather, its Corollary~\ref{coro: almost endo}) then it satisfies the Main Theorem as well. \end{rmrk}

 \begin{coro} For every $F\in K[\vec x]$ of a~nonzero degree and any $\vec a\in\vec K$ there exists $H\in K[\vec x]$ of a~lesser degree such that

 \end{coro}

 The next lemma connects roots of terms and sets of finite sums; this crucial fact will allow us to apply Hindman-type results to our purposes: